Third-Party API Integration for Websites and Internal Corporate Systems

 How does Third-Party API Integration work?

-To illustrate the decision-making process behind third-party API integration, consider the case of our work with the Kia automotive corporation, which employs over fifty thousand people.
+To illustrate the decision-making process behind third-party API integration, we offer several examples from our experience.
+For example, consider the case of our work with the Kia automotive corporation, which employs over fifty thousand people.
 We are responsible for developing several IT systems for Kia, including a dealer management system used by several thousand dealers who sell approximately three million cars annually across multiple countries.
 Naturally, the data volume involved is enormous!
 This single IT system has dozens of integrations and processes more than ten million requests daily, and is just one of many IT systems within what is a truly global corporation.

 Given the scale of operations, direct integration of the company’s different IT systems was the optimal solution.
 But remember that even integrations like this, which typically link just two systems, is a complex process that can span several months.
 For example, in our work on this at Kia, the terms of reference outlining the requirements for integrating the dealer management system with the Customer Relationship Management (CRM) system comprised over 80 A4 pages.
 This document was necessary to detail all the intricacies of this integration.